Russian freezes bank accounts of US broadcaster RFE/RL | DW | 14.05.2021

 Groups that are considered foreign agents face difficulties in funding and a stigma that can make it difficult to continue their work.

-Russia designated the online news site VTimes a "foreign agent" on Friday.
+Russia also designated the online news site VTimes a "foreign agent" on Friday.

 The news outlet was set up last year by a group of journalists who quit the Vedomosti business newspaper after accusing the new editor-in-chief of using pro-Kremlin censorship.